JesusOfCarrots/Unity-2DPlayerMotor/README.md

 - BoxCollider2D
 - (TrailRenderer)
 - PlayerMotor c# script
+- Empty gameObject placed at the players feet
 <br />

-Once you are finsihed playing a bit with the values in the Controler script you should have something that looks like that: <br />
+Once you are finsihed playing a bit with the values in the Controler script you should have something that looks like that: <br /> (Note that you need to asing the Empty to the "Ground Check Point") <br />
 ![alt text](settings_for_script.png)

 <br />